-66567L - Challenging Photo Exhibit: Telling a Story Display - Exhibit will include three photos that tell a story without words.
+The exhibit will include three photos which tell a story without words.
 Photos may show something being created, destroyed, consumed, moving, or growing.
 Photos should capture the beginning, middle, and end of a single story, project, or event.
-Display will consist of three 4 inch x 6 inch photos mounted on a single horizontal 11 inch x 14 inch black or white poster or mat board.
+The display will consist of three 4x6 photos mounted on a single horizontal 11x14 black or white poster or mat board.
 Each photo in the display must be numbered using a pencil.
 Numbers should be readable but not distracting from the overall display.
 No titles, captions, or stick-on numbers are allowed.
 Photos may be mounted vertically or horizontally.
 Data tags are required for each photo in the display.
 (Activity 14)